 In 1919, a British Physicist named Francis William Aston discovered the isotopes of the light elements (light elements are hydrogen, deuterium, helium (two isotopes), lithium, and trace amounts of beryllium) at the Cavendish Laboratory, using his new invention of the mass-spectrograph.
 By using his newly devised invention, he also discovered more than 200 stable nuclides.

-Nuclide undergoes radioactive decay is the radioactive nuclide.
+Nuclide undergoes radioactive decay.
 Now, we will understand the science behind the parent nuclide, daughter nuclide, stable nuclides with a graph in detail.

 Parent Nuclide and Daughter Nuclide